-- datafiles (list of strings) names of files containing HANDE QMC calculation output. - start (int) iteration from which the blocking analysis is performed. - select\function (function) function which returns a boolean mask for the iterations to include in the analysis.
+- datafiles (list of strings) names of files containing HANDE QMC calculation output. - end (start,) iteration after which/until which the blocking analysis is performed.
+The end iteration is included in analysis, the start iteration is not.
+If start is None, then attempt to automatically determine a good iteration using find\starting\iteration().
+If end is None, the last iteration included is the last iteration of the data set. - select\function (function) function which returns a boolean mask for the iterations to include in the analysis.
 Not used if set to None (default).
 Overrides start.
 See below for examples. - extract\psips (bool) also extract the mean number of psips from the calculation. - reweight\history (integer) reweight in an attempt to remove population control bias.
-According to [Umrigar93] this should be set to be a few correlation times. - mean\shift (float) prevent the weights from beoming to large.
+According to [Umrigar93] this should be set to be a few correlation times. - mean\shift (float) prevent the weights from becoming to large. - arith\mean(bool)- - calc\inefficiency (bool) determines whether inefficiency should be calculated. - verbosity (int) values greater than 1 print out blocking information when automatically finding the starting iteration.
+0 and 1 print out the starting iteration if automatically found.
+Negative values print out nothing from the automatic starting point search. - starts\reweighting (list of floats) used by the reweighting\graph function to pass more than one starting iteration - extract\rep\loop\time (bool) also extract the mean time taken per report loop from the calculation.